dmbarbour/glas/docs/GlasDesign.md

 Loops support continue, break, and early return statements.
 Glas may also support labeled break and continue to support nested loops, but I haven't decided a syntax for this yet.

 Glas can also support recursive functions.
 However, in context of exceptions and unwind protection, it may be difficult to support tail-call optimization.
 This will need to be examined.

-## Threads

-The model underlying Glas allows deterministic concurrency based on dataflow.
-But dataflow in Glas is usually sequential due to the imperative environment.
-Thus, Glas will provide means to restrict dependency on the imperative envrionment and expose the underlying concurrency.

-A promising option is `fork fn` to wrap a function.
-The wrapper immediately returns the dynamic environment, and also a unification variable for the result.
-The function is evaluated instead in a fresh dynamic environment, e.g. the unit value.
-Parameters to the wrapped function are still evaluated in the caller's environment, but may involve pass-by-reference, channels, rendezvous, and similar patterns.

-This design has an advantage of being relatively easy to abstract.
-For example, we can build a `forkenv` function above `fork` that provides and returns an alternative dynamic environment.

 ## Channels and Rendezvous